firavoyage/blogging/river.md

 > This is a search result, not an ad.
 Only ads are paid, and they'll always be labeled with "Sponsored" or "Ad."

 ---

+nextcloud is feature bloating.

+i dont think it solves any problem. i have dedicated tools for every task.

+---